iograft/iograft-maya/README.md

 3. `iograft_ui` -
 Launch the iograft UI as a subprocess and connect to the iograft Core running inside of Maya.
 Note: The UI runs in a completely separate process and not internally in Maya.
 Only the iograft Core runs inside of Maya.

+The following commands are used to interact with the state of the iograft Core.
+These are loose wrappers around the Core's Python API that allow for calling those function's on the iograft Core object running within Maya.

+4. `iograft_load` -
+Used to load a graph file into the iograft Core.
+Loose wrapper around the `iograft.Core.LoadGraph` function.
+Takes a single argument which is the path to the .iog file to load.
+Ex: `iograft_load -f /path/to/file.iog`

+5. `iograft_set_input` -
+Used to set the "user" input value for a node within the loaded graph.
+Loose wrapper around the `iograft.Core.SetNodeInputValue` function.
+Takes three arguments:
+- `-n/-nodename` - Name of the node to set the value on.
+- `-i/-inputname` - Name of the input to set the value on.
+- `-v/-value` - String representation of the value to set for the node input.
+This will be converted (if possible) to the correct underlying type.

+6. `iograft_execute` -
+Start the execution of the loaded graph.

 ## Launching Maya with an iograft Environment Set